-Oxygen V A decision to administer oxygen must be based on assessment of both signs of respiratory difficulty and oxygen saturation measured by pulse oximetry.
-V Children with severe respiratory difficulty and/or cyanosis and/or ${\rm SpO_2}$ < 92% must be given additional oxygen.
-V Consider with drawing additional oxygen when ${\rm SpO_2}$ remains steady at when breathing ambient air.
+V Molecular techniques may be useful for research studies or cases in which a patient's diagnosis is uncertain.
+Treatment Clinical Practice Cylin Oxygen V A decision to administer exygen must be based on assessment of both signs of respiratory difficulty and oxygen saturation measured by pulse oximetry.
+V Children with severe respiratory difficulty and/or cyanosis and/or ${\rm SpO_2} < 92\%$ must be given additional oxygen.
+V Consider withdrawing additional oxygen when ${\rm SpO_2}$ remains steady at > 94% when breathing ambient air.
 V Oxygen should be prepared appropriately (warmed and humidified).
-Bronchodilators A A Routine β_2 -adrenergic agonist bronchodilating treatment is not recommended for acute bronchiolitis. С Nebulised ipratropium bromide is not recommended for the treatment of acute bronchiolitis.
+Bronchodilators A Routine β_2 -adrenergic agonist bronchodilating treatment is not recommended for acute bronchiolitis. С Nebulised ipratropium bromide is not recommended for the treatment of acute bronchiolitis.
 A Nebulised adrenaline is not recommended as routine treatment for acute bronchiolitis in children.

-If a bronchodilator is considered necessary, therapeutic testing is recommended. В Treatment should only be continued if there is a clinical response.
-Xanthines, oral terbutaline, subcutaneous adrenaline, oral salbutamol and intra- $\sqrt{}$ venous salbutamol are not recommended for patients with acute bronchiolitis.
-Xanthines may be useful in treating apnoea associated with acute bronchiolitis in D ex-premature infants.
-Nebulised hypertonic solution and rhDNase 3% nebulised saline solution in patients admitted to hospital with acute bronchiolitis, nebulised either alone or with bronchodilators and in repeated doses, is a A useful treatment in reducing the length of hospitalisation.
-It is therefore recommended. rhDNase is not recommended for patients with acute bronchiolitis.
-A Mucolytics, antitussives and nasal decongestants, alternative therapies and other treatments that have been tested in acute bronchiolitis Mucolytics, antitussives and nasal decongestants are not recommended for the В treatment of acute bronchiolitis.
-Antihistamines, oral decongestants, nasal vasoconstrictors, steam and alternative D therapies such as homoeopathy are not recommended for patients with acute bronchiolitis. \mathbf{C} Nebulised furosemide is not recommended for patients with acute bronchiolitis.
+В If a bronchodilator is considered necessary, therapeutic testing is recommended.
+Treatment should only be continued if there is a clinical response.
+V Xanthines, oral terbutaline, subcutaneous adrenaline, oral salbutamol and intravenous salbutamol are not recommended for patients with acute bronchiolitis.
+D Xanthines may be useful in treating apnoea associated with acute bronchiolitis in ex-premature infants.
+Nebulised hypertonic solution and rhDNase A 3% nebulised saline solution in patients admitted to hospital with acute bronchiolitis, nebulised either alone or with bronchodilators and in repeated doses is a useful treatment in reducing the length of hospitalisation.
+It is therefore recommended.
+A rhDNase is not recommended for patients with acute bronchiolitis.
+Muc olytics, antitussives and nasal decongestants, alternative therapies and other treat- ments that have been tested in acute bronchiolitis В Mucolytics, antitussives and nasal decongestants are not recommended for the treatment of acute bronchiolitis.
+D Antihistamines, oral decongestants, nasal vasoconstrictors, steam and alternative therapies such as homoeopathy are not recommended for patients with acute bronchiolitis. С Nebulised furosemide is not recommended for patients with acute bronchiolitis.
 A There is insufficient evidence to recommend the use of surfactants.
-Antibiotics Α Antibiotics should not be used as routine treatment for acute bronchiolitis.
-There is insufficient evidence on the value of macrolides in acute bronchiolitis. В Their use is not recommended.
-When there is a bacterial infection (e.g. a urinary infection or acute of itis media), В this must be treated as it would be if the patient did not have bronchiolitis.
-In patients with severe acute bronchiolitis requiring mechanical ventilation, a sig-D nificant percentage have a concurrent bacterial lung infection.
+Antibiotics A Antibiotics should not be used as routine treatment for acute bronchiolitis. В There is insufficient evidence on the value of macrolides in acute bronchiolitis.
+Their use is not recommended. В When there is a bacterial infection (e.g. a urinary infection or acute otitis media), this must be treated as it would be if the patient did not have bronchiolitis.
+D In patients with severe acute bronchiolitis requiring mechanical ventilation, a significant percentage have a concurrent bacterial lung infection.
 The use of antibiotics in these patients should be considered.
-Antibiotics should not be used as routine treatment for bronchiolitis patients with В atelectasis or alveolar involvement.
-Antibiotics should be considered for patients with acute bronchiolitis who present $\sqrt{}$ clinical signs of severity and/or blood count, CRP and/or PCT alterations.
+B Antibiotics should not be used as routine treatment for bronchiolitis patients with atelectasis or alveolar involvement. √ Antibiotics should be considered for patients with acute bronchiolitis who present clinical signs of severity and/or blood count, CRP and/or PCT alterations.